microformats/php-mf2/README.md

 ## Usage

-mf2 is PSR-0 autoloadable, so all you have to do to load it is:
+php-mf2 is PSR-0 autoloadable, so all you have to do to load it is:

 1. Include Composer’s auto-generated autoload file (`/vendor/autoload.php`)
+1. To fetch microformats from a URL, call `Mf2\fetch($url)`
-1. Call `Mf2\parse()` with the HTML (or a DOMDocument), and optionally the URL to resolve relative URLs against.
+1. To parse microformats from HTML, call `Mf2\parse($html)`, optionally with a URL as a second parameter to resolve relative URLs against.

 ## Examples

-### Parsing implied microformats2
+### Fetching microformats from a page

 ```php
 <?php